-- 1. The organiser must provide a "Paddock Office". - 2.
-The Paddock Office must be situated on a horizontal, hard standing and accessible area and have adequate surface water drainage. - In order to allow the staff to work under all circumstances, the Paddock Office should be equipped with (minimum criteria): - A work room of 18 m2 with a solid floor; - Sufficient tables and chairs; - Heating and/or air-conditioning; - A work station with a word processor, printer and photocopier; - Small office equipment (ballpoints, staplers, paper, etc.); - Sufficient lights, power points and electricity supply to be operational at all times; - A detailed map of the circuit and its installations; - A telephone and/or radio; - An appropriate internet connection. - Time schedules, entry lists, maps of the circuit (installations and track) must be available in the Paddock Office.
+- 1. The organiser must provide a "Paddock Office". - The Paddock Office must be situated on a horizontal, hard standing and accessible area and have adequate surface water drainage. - In order to allow the staff to work under all circumstances, the Paddock Office should be equipped with (minimum criteria): - A work room of 18 m2 with a solid floor; - Sufficient tables and chairs; - Heating and/or air-conditioning; - A work station with a word processor, printer and photocopier; - Small office equipment (ballpoints, staplers, paper, etc.); - Sufficient lights, power points and electricity supply to be operational at all times; - A detailed map of the circuit and its installations; - A telephone and/or radio; - An appropriate internet connection. - Time schedules, entry lists, maps of the circuit (installations and track) must be available in the Paddock Office.
 It is also recommended to have a list with nearby hotels, shops and pharmacists. - A system for official notices for the riders and/or the results must be set up adjacent to the Paddock Office.
-If a board is being used, then the minimum dimensions of the board are 2 m (length) x 1 m (height). - 6.
-The Paddock Office must be open as of one day before the time scheduled for administrative and technical verifications, according to the following schedule: - Thursday: from 14:00 to 20:00(); Friday: from 08:00 to 20:00(); Saturday: from 08:00 to 19:00(); Sunday: from 08:00 to 18:00(). () Minimum time frames - 7.
-The Paddock Office must be managed by a person with the necessary knowledge and supported by sufficient staff to ensure that it is run efficiently.
+If a board is being used, then the minimum dimensions of the board are 2 m (length) x 1 m (height). - The Paddock Office must be open as of one day before the time scheduled for administrative and technical verifications, according to the following schedule:

+Thursday: from 14:00 to 20:00();

+Friday: from 08:00 to 20:00();

+Saturday: from 08:00 to 19:00();

+Sunday: from 08:00 to 18:00().

+() Minimum time frames

-8. The Paddock Office manager and his/her staff (from the FMNR and/or organiser) should be fluent in English and understand the organisation of the event, the paddock and parkings, the needs of the riders, the teams, the industry, etc.
+- 7. The Paddock Office must be managed by a person with the necessary knowledge and supported by sufficient staff to ensure that it is run efficiently. - The Paddock Office manager and his/her staff (from the FMNR and/or organiser) should be fluent in English and understand the organisation of the event, the paddock and parkings, the needs of the riders, the teams, the industry, etc. - The provisions of the current FIM Championship Promotor's Organisers Manual also apply and must be respected.